-White tea is named for the beautiful white down (little hairs) covering the leaf, and is known for its subtlety of fragrance, taste and color.
-White tea is the freshest and most delicate type of tea, but it is subject to controversy and contradiction – even within China, there are differing opinions about what white tea is, where it comes from and how it’s made.
-Read this lesson to learn more about what differentiates white tea from the rest of the tea leaves made from the Camellia sinensis plant.
+White tea is named for the beautiful white down hairs covering the leaf and is known for its subtlety of fragrance, taste, and color.
+White tea is the freshest and most delicate type of tea, but it is subject to controversy and contradiction – even within China, there are differing opinions about what white tea is, where it comes from, the caffeine in white tea, and how it’s made.
+Learn all about what differentiates white tea from other types of tea made from the Camellia sinensis plant.

-Pan-fired green tea production was well established in China before white tea was first devised in the late 1700s in Fujian Province.
+Pan-fired green tea production was well established in China before white tea was first devised in the late 1700s in the Fujian Province.
 To make white tea, the leaves were not pan-fired like green teas or heavily oxidized like black teas.
-Instead, white tea leaves were harvested in early spring, carefully sun-dried for several days if conditions allowed, given a brief roasting to remove residual moisture and prevent degradation of the leaves while being stored.
-Otherwise, they were brought inside to a room where heat and windows were used to regulate ambient temperature.
+Instead, white tea leaves were harvested in early spring, carefully sun-dried for several days if conditions allowed, and given a brief roasting to remove residual moisture and prevent degradation of the leaves while being stored.
+Otherwise, they needed to be brought inside to a room where heat and windows could be used to regulate ambient temperature.

 When white tea was first crafted, it was so precious that only the emperor could afford to drink it.
-However, during the 19th century in Fujian, cultivation of the Da Bai Hao bush (a Camellia sinensis cultivar) increased, and it was discovered that certain types produced large, fleshy buds and leaves covered with fine white hairs (down) – these cultivars were designated as authentic white tea cultivars.
+However, during the 19th century in Fujian, cultivation of the Da Bai Hao bush (a cultivated variety of the Camellia sinensis plant) increased, and it was discovered that certain types produced large, fleshy buds and leaves covered with fine white hairs (called down) – these cultivars were designated as authentic white tea cultivars.
 Authentic Silver Needle is a type of white tea that still comes from these cultivars in Fujian today.

-Around 1922, a new type of white tea was developed – White Peony – which included not only buds but also two leaves along with each bud plucked.
+Around 1922, a new type of white tea was developed – White Peony – which includes not only buds but also two leaves along with each bud plucked.

 In 1968, another new white tea was developed – Shou Mei – in Fuding, Fujian province.
-This tea was often made from older leaves, lower on the branch, and was allowed to oxidize in order to create deeper, oolong-like flavors.
+This tea is often made from older leaves lower on the branch and allowed to oxidize in order to create deeper, oolong-like flavors.

-Although white tea undergoes the least amount of processing of any tea, it still requires care and skill to get just right!
+Although white tea undergoes the least amount of processing of any tea, it still requires care and skill to perfect the process!

-PLUCKING: Silver Needle traditionally comes from Fujian Province, China and only consists of the leaf tips/buds of the Dabai cultivar when they first appear in early spring.
+PLUCKING: Silver Needle traditionally comes from Fujian Province, China and only consists of the leaf tips or buds of the Dabai cultivar when they first appear in early spring.
 Only buds may be plucked, or they could be separated from other leaves after plucking.
-White Peony and Shou Mei white teas also include leaves.
+White Peony and Shou Mei white teas also include plucked leaves.

 WITHERING: The leaves are laid out to wither after they are plucked, in order to reduce their moisture content.
 They may be withered outside, if the weather is warm and dry enough.
 Otherwise, they can be weathered indoors in temperature-controlled rooms.

 DRYING: The moisture content is reduced further in order to stabilize the leaf while it is packed and stored.
-It could either continue to be withered outdoors, or could be baked dry.
+It could either continue to be withered outdoors, or baked dry.

-One of the rarest and most expensive teas.
+Authentic Silver Needle is one of the rarest and most expensive teas.
 Traditionally from the Dabai cultivar of Fujian, China, only the finest tea buds are plucked – it takes more than 4,500 hand-sorted leaves to make a pound of this tea!
-Silver Needle is known for its potent health benefits, because the bud is where the tea plant stores most of its antioxidants and other beneficial compounds (as well as caffeine!).
+Silver Needle is known for its potent health benefits because the bud is where the tea plant stores most of its antioxidants and other beneficial compounds (including caffeine!).

-Bai Mudan or White Peony tea is a Chinese white tea that includes both leaves and buds of the tea plant, generally picked later than Silver Needle.
+Bai Mudan or White Peony tea is a Chinese white tea that includes both leaves and buds of the tea plant, generally picked later in the season than Silver Needle.
 The leaves have multiple colors due to varying degrees of oxidation – green, gray and brown – and a silvery bud.
-It produces a stronger infusion than Silver Needle and is thus preferred for making white tea blends.
+White Peony tea benefits from producing a stronger infusion than Silver Needle and is thus preferred for making white tea blends.

 Translated directly as “Longevity Eyebrow,” Shou Mei is produced from leaves and buds that may have been plucked later than Bai Mudan, making it darker and coarser.
-The leaves may have colors ranging from green, golden, black and red, and the flavor is stronger, reminiscent of some types of oolong tea.
-Considered a lower grade white tea because of fewer buds and later-harvested leaves, Shou Mei also may contain the lowest amount of caffeine of all white teas.
-It is sometimes pressed into cakes and allowed to age!
-We love this Aged Shou Mei from Teabook.
-Learn more and access a special discount here.
+The leaves may have colors ranging from green, golden, black and red.
+The flavor is also stronger, reminiscent of some types of oolong tea.
+Shou Mei is considered a lower grade white tea because of fewer buds and later-harvested leaves.
+Also, Shou Mei also may contain the lowest amount of caffeine of all white teas.
+It is sometimes pressed into cakes and allowed to age like pu-erh tea.

 Left: Silver Needle | Middle: White Peony | Right: Shou Mei

-Though white teas have a delicate and smooth flavor on their own, you can find a variety of blended, scented or flavored white teas.
-White Peony is commonly used as the base tea because it is fuller-flavored and more easily accessible than Silver Needle.
+Though white teas have a delicate and smooth flavor on their own, you can find a variety of deliciously blended, scented, or flavored white teas.
+White Peony is commonly used as the base tea for flavored blends because it is fuller-flavored and more easily accessible than Silver Needle.
 Often, companies will sell only pure Silver Needle because it is such an exquisite tea, best appreciated in its pure form.
-But you may find some very nice Silver Needle blends with flowers such as jasmine, osmanthus or chrysanthemum.
+However, you may find some very subtle Silver Needle blends with flowers such as jasmine, osmanthus or chrysanthemum.

-White teas are revered for their delicate, floral aromas and flavors.
-Some descriptors for white teas could include: floral, honey, fruity, peach, apricot, sweet, delicate, silky, hay, oats.
-Note any silvery hairs that appear on the surface of your cup – this is a sign of high quality!
+White teas are revered for their delicate, floral aromas and naturally sweet and fruity flavors.
+White tea often tastes lightly floral, honey, fruity, and silky with peach, apricot, oats, or hay notes.
+Note any silvery hairs that appear on the surface of your cup – this is a sign of high quality white teas!

 How much caffeine is really in white tea?
-White tea comes from the camellia sinensis plant, which naturally contains caffeine, so it should never be referred to as “decaf” or “caffeine-free” unless it explicitly says so on the package – and even then, there will be at least trace amounts of caffeine.
+White tea comes from the Camellia sinensis plant, which naturally contains caffeine, so it should never be referred to as “decaf” or “caffeine-free” unless it explicitly says so on the package – and even then, there will be at least trace amounts of caffeine.

-The tip-top buds are the part of the tea plant that contains the highest caffeine concentration, because the tea plant produces caffeine to defend the delicate buds against insects.
-The bud also contains high levels of antioxidants and L-theanine (read more about L-theanine in Lesson 108), which counteracts the effect of caffeine on your body by creating a relaxed calm – meaning you might not actually feel the higher caffeine levels in tippy white teas like Silver Needle.
+The tip-top buds are the part of the tea plant that contains the highest caffeine concentration because the tea plant produces caffeine to defend the delicate buds against insects.
+The bud also contains high levels of antioxidants and l-theanine which counteracts the effect of caffeine on your body by creating a relaxed calm – meaning you might not feel the higher caffeine levels in tippy white teas like Silver Needle.

-Caffeine levels in white tea depend on a range of factors – the specific type of white tea, if it’s loose or bagged, where it comes from, how you steep it, and so on.
+White tea caffeine levels depend on a range of factors – the specific type of white tea, if it’s loose or bagged, where it comes from, how you steep it, and so on.
 In general, white teas contain anywhere from 10-75mg of caffeine per cup (compared to ~100-200mg in a cup of coffee).
 If you’re trying to avoid caffeine as much as possible, go with less tippy types, such as Shou Mei or White Peony, or white tea blends that have a lower proportion of actual tea.
 Also, try to avoid tea bags as they generally contain more caffeine.
-Read more about caffeine in tea with Lesson 109.

 When choosing a white tea to purchase, there are a few factors you should keep in mind to choose the best types of white tea:

 SILVER NEEDLE (BAI HAO YIN ZHEN): Should only consist of buds - the buds should be plump, consistent in size and shape, have silvery soft hairs, and there should be no bud or leaf pieces or open/hollow buds.
 In the cup, high grades will be a pale yellow with a subtle aroma and flavor, and you may be able to see some little hairs floating up to the surface.

 WHITE PEONY (BAI MUDAN): High quality White Peony should have two intact greenish-gray leaves attached to a bud covered with silvery hairs.
-They should be uniform, and unbroken for the most part.
+They should be uniform and mostly unbroken.
 The liquid should be clear with a fresh, mildly sweet flavor with little or no astringency.

-SHOU MEI: May have a light amber color in the cup and a sweet flavor.
+SHOU MEI: May have a light amber color when steeped and a sweet flavor.
 While Shou Mei is sometimes regarded as a “lower grade” white tea, that doesn’t mean it’s low quality – its fuller flavor may be preferable in iced teas and to accompany foods.

-White tea should be treated similarly to delicate green teas when storing – it should ideally be consumed within 6 months to a year of purchase (if it’s relatively fresh when you buy it) so your tea doesn't expire.
-However, some Shou Mei white teas can last longer, and may even be intentionally aged – you should check with the tea vendor or on the package for guidelines specific to the tea type you are purchasing.
-As with most teas, you should store your white tea in a cool, dark place, away from moisture and strong smells, and ideally in an airtight container or sealed package.
+White tea should be treated similarly to delicate green teas when storing, ideally being consumed within 6 months to a year of purchase (if it’s relatively fresh when you buy it) so your tea doesn't expire.
+However, some Shou Mei white teas can last longer and may even be intentionally aged.
+To be certain, you should check with the tea vendor or on the package for guidelines specific to the tea type you are purchasing.
+As with most teas, you should store your tea in a cool, dark place, away from moisture and strong smells, and ideally in an airtight container or sealed package.

-While it’s always best to check with your tea vendor or look on the package/website for brewing instructions specific to your white tea type, here are a few general guidelines to help you brew a delicious cup of white tea!
+While it’s always best to check with your tea vendor or look on the brand's package or website for brewing instructions specific to your white tea type, here are a few general guidelines to help you brew a delicious cup of white tea!

 WHAT YOU'LL NEED

-- Water Kettle or Pot to Heat Water
+- Kettle or pot to heat filtered water

 STEP ONE: HEAT THE WATER